 For the superconducting qubit, we consider an environment of two-level systems (TLSs) that have approximately the same splitting as the qubit itself, such that energy exchanges between the system and environment are almost resonant.
 In this scenario, the effective field $\vec{B}_m$ is particularly simple --- it always points in the positive $z$-direction, see Fig.~\ref{fig:overview}\,(b).
-The magnetization of the environment can thus be decreased by initializing the system in the spin-down state $\ket{\downarrow_z}$.
-Repeatedly initializing this state results in the environment being cooled, as it moves to lower energy states, see Fig.~\ref{fig:overview}.
+The magnetisation of the environment can thus be decreased by initialising the system in the spin-down state $\ket{\downarrow_z}$.
+Repeatedly initialising this state results in the environment being cooled, as it moves to lower energy states, see Fig.~\ref{fig:overview}.
 This protocol was employed in the experiment of Ref.~\cite{Spiecker2024}.
-Conversely, repeated initialization in the spin-up state $\ket{\uparrow_z}$, results in population inversion (increased magnetization) as also demonstrated experimentally in Ref.~\cite{Spiecker2024}.
+Conversely, repeated initialisation in the spin-up state $\ket{\uparrow_z}$, results in population inversion (increased magnetisation) as also demonstrated experimentally in Ref.~\cite{Spiecker2024}.

 Refined control of the state of the environment is possible by exploiting correlations between the system and the environment.
 As a simple example, consider the state $\ket{\downarrow_z}$ for $m>0$ and $\ket{\uparrow_z}$ for $m<0$.
-In this case, the magnetization is decreased for positive $m$ and increased for negative $m$, resulting in a concentration of population in the $m=0$ state, as illustrated in Fig.~\ref{fig:overview}\,(b).
+In this case, the magnetisation is decreased for positive $m$ and increased for negative $m$, resulting in a concentration of population in the $m=0$ state, as illustrated in Fig.~\ref{fig:overview}\,(b).
 While this correlated state may be difficult to prepare, it illustrates the potential of exploiting correlations to manipulate the state of the environment.

 The superconducting qubit scenario, together with the protocols introduced here, is discussed in detail in Sec.~\ref{s:sc}.